Two Felt Hats by Dawn Edwards. View more of her work on her website

 Thanks so much,

-If you want to keep this information in your computer, then just make a similar outline in your computer (e.g. in an Excel or Word document).
-Create you own system based on this template form.
-Make sure that you are noting your all your Cost of Good (COG) hours, and materials on this form.
+If you want to keep this information on your computer, then just make a similar outline on your computer (e.g. in an Excel or Word document).
+Create your own system based on this template form.
+Make sure that you are noting all your Cost of Good (COG) hours and materials on this form.